web-at-berkeley/backend-project-sp-21/README.md

 Sadly, Stanfurd CS (and grammar for that matter) has failed them and we have to take it upon ourselves to host the data.
 In addition to queuing data from the endpoint that the Stanfurd student provided _we will need to host additional data on our own servers to create a hybrid data model_.
-Whenever a new recipe is posted to our API, _store this new data in a database of your choice_ rather than attempting to edit the Stanfurd database. _The database schema should match the Stanfurd schema_ or at least store the same information.
+Whenever a new fruit, a new furniture, or a new Fruitniture is posted to our API, _store this new data in a database of your choice_ rather than attempting to edit the Stanfurd database.

+For the hybrid data model that you will be creating, remember that the user can choose to add a fruit, a furniture, or a combination of fruitniture.
+This means that if a new fruit is added, say blackberry.
+When using the "GET" endpoint, any furniture that starts with "b" provided by the Stanford API needs to also join the newly added blackberry as well.
+This is the same for any newly added furniture.

+For fruitniture, both the fruit and the furniture need to be able to join with any other existing fruit and furniture as well!

-### Deleting a Recipe (`DELETE`)
+### Deleting a Fruit or Furniture (`DELETE`)

-Finally, for the last piece of this delicious pie, we need to delete recipes from our hybrid database model.
+Finally, for the last piece of this delicious pie, we need to delete data from our hybrid database model.
 For the third and final time, we chatted with our favorite Stanfurd student about how they would approach this:

 ```
-omg i told you already i cant even add recipes
+omg i told you already i cant even add fruits

 and now you want me to delete them????
 ```